 Ethical Elephant Sanctuaries in Thailand

 These are a few ethical elephant sanctuaries in Thailand to visit while you are travelling to the country:

 Burm and Emilys Elephant Sanctuary (BEES), Maechaem, Chiang Mai

 Boon Lotts Elephant Sanctuary (BLES), Sukhothai

 Megan is now based in far Northern Thailand, in a small Karen hill tribe village called Huay Pakoot.
 Her organisation assists with elephant rehabilitation and helping mahouts and other villagers establish alternative livelihoods.
-They also teach villagers and school children English and hope to increase their awareness of elephant welfare and conservation in Thailand.
-As a Scientific Officer, she develops research to monitor the behaviour of the reintroduced elephants, as well as to train interns and volunteers about elephant behaviour, ecology, welfare and conduct scientific research that will benefit wild and captive elephants in the future.
+They also teach villagers and schoolchildren English and hope to increase their awareness of elephant welfare and conservation in Thailand.
+As a Scientific Officer, she develops research to monitor the behaviour of the reintroduced elephants, as well as to train interns and volunteers about elephant behaviour, ecology, and welfare and conducts scientific research that will benefit wild and captive elephants in the future.